KREC (rap band): History

 (KREC - this is the name that I carry from the start, and the formula I was quite happy.
 If someone important the prefix "group", can recruit people!
 There are people who believe in the continuation of the story Krec, I do everything for them.)

+Founder Artyom Brovkov (Fuze) died in a traffic collision on 2 April 2026, at the age of 46, effectively disbanding Krec.